Meta-Real/MRFStr/docs/funcs/init.md

 mrfstr_res_t mrfstr_shrink(mrfstr_t str, mrfstr_size_t size)
 ```

 Shrinks size of the `str` structure.
-The `size` must be smaller than size of `str` value.
-Its guaranteed that the old value (first `size` bytes of it) of `str` stays the same. \
+The `size` must be smaller than the size of `str`.
+It's guaranteed that the old value (first `size` bytes of it) of `str` stays the same. \
-This function only serves for performance purposes since the MRFStr library handles memory allocation internally.
+This function only serves for performance purposes since the MRFStr library handles memory allocations internally.

 **Error codes**:

 1. `MRFSTR_RES_MEM_ERROR`: The function failed to allocate `size` bytes from memory. \
-In this case, the value of `str` (all of it) stays the same.
+In this case, the `str` stays the same.

 **First version**: 1.0.0 \
 **Last change**: 1.0.0 \